-On this day, the Chinese light lanterns and launch fireworks, enjoy the beauty of the full moon, make wishes, eat tang yuan (yuanxiao), and watch the traditional lion and dragon dances.
+On this day, the Chinese people light lanterns and launch fireworks, enjoy the beauty of the full moon, make wishes, eat tang yuan (yuanxiao), and watch the traditional lion and dragon dances.

-The lighting of lanterns is the most important ritual on this holiday.
+The lighting of lanterns is the most essential ritual on this holiday.
 Walking through the streets, citizens carry lanterns of various shapes and sizes.
 The lanterns often depict traditional Chinese characters.

 One of the meanings of the word “lantern” (in Chinese -灯 dēng) is translated as “newborn baby boy.”
 Thus, Lantern lighting symbolizes the awakening of a new life, birth.
-This ritual is especially essential for the Chinese because they truly believe and know that it brings hope for a brighter future and the realization of their deepest desires.
+This ritual is especially essential for the Chinese because they truly believe and know that it brings hope for a brighter future and realizing their deepest desires.

 Another popular tradition is Guessing Lantern Riddles.
 This tradition has been preserved since the Song Dynasty (960-1279).
 Riddles are written right on the lanterns.
 People gather in the crowd and try to guess the riddle.
 Anyone who has managed to guess the most riddles can be awarded some gifts.

-One of the most famous traditional folk dances in China is considered the lion dance.
+One of China’s most famous traditional folk dances is the lion dance.
 Its appearance dates back to the Three Kingdoms period (220-280).
 The Chinese have always associated the lion with the symbol of courage and strength.
-Therefore, the lion dance was performed not only during the Lantern Festival but as well as during all important events.
+Therefore, the lion dance was performed not only during the Lantern Festival but also during all important events.
 The Chinese people believe that this dance expels evil and saves good people.

 In addition, on this day, the Chinese eat “tangyuan (汤圆 tāngyuán /tung-yuen/ ‘soup round’) soup with sweet rice dumplings or boiled “cakes”.
 Tangyuan is made from rice flour with different fillings inside.
 Traditionally, they are filled with sugar, marmalade paste, peanuts, sesame seeds, nuts, legumes, and even rose petals.
 Tangyuan can be boiled, steamed, or fried.